 - Stress to the fetus during pregnancy or delivery

-- Health conditions of the mother, including diabetes
+- Health conditions of the mother, such as diabetes

 PPHN may cause:

-- Difficulty breathing—signs may include flared nostrils or grunting
+- Problems breathing, such as flared nostrils or grunting

 Extracorporeal Membrane Oxygenation (ECMO)